-As a result of these capabilities, Oracle Coherence is ideally suited for use in computational intensive, stateful middle-tier applications.
+As a result of these capabilities, Oracle Coherence is ideally suited for use in computationally intensive, stateful middle-tier applications.
 Coherence is targeted to run in the application tier, and is often run in-process with the application itself, for example in an Application Server Cluster.

 The combination of these four capabilities results is the information within the Data Grid being reliable for use by transactional applications.

-A Data Grid is a system composed of multiple servers that work to manage information and related operations - such as computations - in a distributed environment.
+A Data Grid is a system composed of multiple servers that work together to manage information and related operations - such as computations - in a distributed environment.

 The application objects are the actual components of the application that contain the information shared across multiple servers.
 These objects must survive a possible server failure in order for the application to be continuously available.
-These objects are typically built in an object-oriented language such as Java (for example, POJOs), C++, C#, or VB.NET.
+These objects are typically built in an object-oriented language such as Java (for example, POJOs), C++, C#, VB.NET or Ruby.
 Unlike a relational schema, the application objects are often hierarchical and may contain information that is pulled from any database.

 Because an application object is not relational, to retrieve it from a relational database the information must be mapped from a relational query into the object.
 This is known as Object/Relational Mapping (ORM).
-Examples of ORM include EJB, JPA, and ADO.NET.
+Examples of ORM include Java EJB 3.0, JPA, and ADO.NET.
 The same ORM technology allows the object to be stored in a relational database by deconstructing the object (or changes to the object) into a series of SQL inserts, updates and deletes.
 Since a single object may be composed of information from many tables, the cost of accessing objects from a database using Object/Relational Mapping can be significant, both in terms of the load on the database and the latency of the data access.

 An In-Memory Data Grid achieves low response times for data access by keeping the information in-memory and in the application object form, and by sharing that information across multiple servers.
 In other words, applications may be able to access the information that they require without any network communication and without any data transformation step such as ORM.
 In cases where network communication is required, the Oracle Coherence avoids introducing a Single Point of Bottleneck (SPOB) by partitioning—spreading out—information across the grid, with each server being responsible for managing its own fair share of the total set of information.